LoaQ: Layer-wise Output Approximation Quantization: Introduction

-\begin{itemize} \item We present a perspective based on output approximation and analyze the characteristics of the resulting errors, thereby offering potential directions for designing more effective quantization strategies. \item We propose LoaQ, a novel approach that effectively addresses the output approximation problem within the layer-wise PTQ framework. \item We validate the strong performance and potential of LoaQ through extensive experiments on diverse tasks and quantization settings, advancing the performance limits of post-training quantization, particularly for layer-wise methods. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We present a perspective based on output approximation and analyze the characteristics of the resulting errors, thereby offering potential directions for designing more effective quantization strategies. \item We propose LoaQ, a novel approach that effectively addresses the output approximation problem within the layer-wise PTQ framework. \item We validate the strong performance and potential of LoaQ through extensive experiments on diverse tasks and quantization settings, advancing the performance limits of post-training quantization, particularly for layer-wise methods. \end{itemize}